wxyz-abcd/node-haxball/README.md

             - `flag`: 2 letter country code (string, default value is `"tr"`).
           - `onValueSet(key, value)`: a callback function that is called just after the value of a key of this object has been changed by this library. default value is `null`.
         - `noPluginMechanism`: if `true`, renderer and plugin mechanism will not work.
 Should only be used for optimal performance.
 You have to define `Room._onXXXXXX` callbacks by yourself.
-        - `useDefaultChatCommandMechanism`: if `false`, you will have to write `onBeforeOperationReceived` and `onAfterOperationReceived` callbacks by yourself.
-By default, `onBeforeOperationReceived` is a function that determines whether a chat message is a command or not by looking at the chat message's first character(should be '!'); and `onAfterOperationReceived` is a function that blocks these command messages from being sent to the clients.
-All plugins can run their own `onOperationReceived` after this `onBeforeOperationReceived` function call, and all of them can block/modify all messages before the messages reach to `onAfterOperationReceived`.
         - `libraries`: array of `Library` objects to be used. the objects should be derived from the provided `Library` class. default value is `[]`.
 (Look at examples/libraries folder for example Library's to use here, or src/libraryTemplate.js for a template Library that contains all callbacks.)
         - `config`: the `RoomConfig` object that contains all the main callbacks of this room. the object should be derived from the provided `RoomConfig` class. default value is `null`.
 (Look at examples/roomConfigs/method2 folder for example RoomConfigs to use here, or src/roomConfigTemplate_method2.js for a template RoomConfig that contains all callbacks.)
         - `renderer`: the `Renderer` object that can render the game. the object should be derived from the provided `Renderer` class. default value is `null`.
 (Look at examples/renderers folder for example RoomConfigs to use here, or src/rendererTemplate.js for a template Renderer that contains all callbacks.)